composewell/streamly/MAINTAINING.md

   * New combinators have time and space complexity annotations
   * New combinators have `since` annotation
 * Changelog entry is added for exposed combinators.
+* Identify breaking changes, or changes that may require depndency version bound changes.
+See https://pvp.haskell.org/.
+Also see the "Breaking changes section below".
 * Optionally, look at hlint output if anything in that is worth fixing.
 * Merge the PR by rebasing.
 Note that github always creates new commits when merged with rebase, it records the committer as well as the author in the